d-german/code-quality-design/Writerside/topics/Explicit-case-analysis-switch-if-else-statement.md

 ```

 For this logging example:

 - **Tight Coupling:**
   Currently, this is the only place where the switch on `LogLevel` occurs.
-If you later need to add similar switches elsewhere, you should consider polymorphism.
+If you later need to add similar switches
+  elsewhere, you should consider polymorphism.

 - **Open-Closed Principle (OCP):**
-  Logging levels are standardized and unlikely to change, so modifying the switch statement is less problematic.
-However, if logging requirements change, the OCP might be violated.
+  Logging levels are standardized and less likely to change, reducing modification risk.
+However, if logging
+  requirements do evolve, the switch would still violate OCP.

 - **Single Responsibility Principle (SRP):**
-  In this example, the responsibility for error handling is properly delegated to the `ErrorReportingService`, so the SRP is maintained.
+  In this example, the responsibility for error handling is properly delegated to the `ErrorReportingService`, so the
+  SRP is maintained.

 ---